 SCOTT SIMON, HOST:

-This is WEEKEND EDITION from NPR News.
+This is WEEKEND EDITION, from NPR News.
 I'm Scott Simon.
-Vice President Joe Biden met with factions in the gun debate this week, from the National Rifle Association to the families of the Virginia Tech shootings.
-On Tuesday, the vice president will present the recommendations of the task force on gun violence that he has been leading to President Obama.
-We're joined now by NPR's Brian Naylor who's been covering the gun debate in Washington D.C.
+Vice President Biden met with factions in the gun debate, this week, from the National Rifle Association to the families of the Virginia Tech shootings.
+On Tuesday, the vice president will present the recommendations of the task force on gun violence that he has been leading, to President Obama.
+We're joined now by NPR's Brian Naylor, who's been covering the gun debate in Washington, D.C.
 Brian, thanks for being with us.

 BRIAN NAYLOR, BYLINE: Thank you, Scott.

-Vice President Biden also hinted at a number of other sets he's likely to urge, including universal background checks on people buying guns and figuring out a way how to strengthen those background checks.
-For instance, he noted that convicted felons are prohibited from buying weapons but that states don't always report those felons on a timely basis to the National Crime Database.
+Vice President Biden also hinted on - a number of other steps he's likely to urge; including universal background checks on people buying guns, and figuring out a way how to strengthen those background checks.
+For instance, he noted that convicted felons are prohibited from buying weapons, but that states don't always report those felons on a timely basis, to the National Crime Database.

 (SOUNDBITE OF PRESS STATEMENT)

-NAYLOR: And in Connecticut where the Sandy Hook school shootings last month Governor Dan Malloy called for a ban on large magazines.
+NAYLOR: And in Connecticut, where the Sandy Hook school shootings occurred last month, Gov. Dan Malloy called for a ban on large magazines.
 And even out West, you know, where guns have always been part of the mythology and culture, there have been calls for tightening some restrictions.
-Colorado Governor John Hickenlooper this week called for universal background checks on gun sales.
+Colorado Gov. John Hickenlooper this week called for universal background checks on gun sales.

 NAYLOR: Thanks, Scott.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.